Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

-- Illness caused by a number of problems, including poor digestive health.
+- Illness is caused by several problems, including poor digestive health.

 What does a chiropractor hope to do when making adjustments to patients?

-Restoring movement and alignment of the spine is the first step in helping the rest of the body to self-regulate, maintain and reestablish itself, due to the direct neurological influence of the spine on the rest of the body.
+Restoring movement and alignment of the spine is the first step in helping the rest of the body self-regulate, maintain and reestablish itself due to the direct neurological influence of the spine on the rest of the body.

 The American Chiropractic Association (ACA) states that “the benefits of chiropractic care extend to health problems in general, as the structure of our body affects our overall function.”

-To simplify a complex process, they are harnessing the body’s recovery capabilities by restoring the relationship between a properly aligned spine and a well-functioning nervous system.
+To simplify a complex process, they harness the body’s recovery capabilities by restoring the relationship between a properly aligned spine and a well-functioning nervous system.

 Chiropractors are trained to carefully analyze the spine for the presence of vertebral subluxation, which is when a spinal bone misaligns, causing interference with the nervous system and irritation of the nerves.